johnewart/dapr-proposal-process/README.md

 As mentioned above, any significant change that needs design and a conversation around that design should go here.
 As a guideline, anything that would warrant a change in the Dapr SDKs would probably require a proposal.
 Some specific examples would include:

 * New Dapr building blocks
-* New APIs or breaking API changes (especially to a non-alpha component)
+* New APIs or breaking API changes (especially to a non-alpha building block)

 ## How do I create a proposal?